 02 of 06

-Carpet density refers to how closely together the fibers are tufted (stitched) into the carpet backing.
+Carpet density refers to how close together the fibers are tufted (stitched) into the carpet backing.
 It is calculated using a specific formula.
 When comparing carpets that have different densities, but are equivalent in all other ways (same fiber type, style, etc.) then a higher density value indicates a more durable carpet.

 03 of 06

 The twist of the fiber is often one of the most overlooked aspects of a carpet, and yet it is one of the best indicators of carpet quality.
-The fiber twist refers to the number of times that the strands of fiber are twisted together, as measured to within a one-inch length of fiber.
+The fiber twist refers to the number of times that the strands of fiber are twisted together, as measured to within a one-inch length of the fiber.
 The result is known as a carpet's twist number; it is sometimes referred to as turns-per-inch (TPI).

 This is easy to calculate yourself.
 Measure a one-inch length of the carpet fiber, and count how many turns you see in it.
 If the fiber is shorter than one inch, measure a half-inch and then double the number of twists you count, to get the twist number.